Office Safety Hazards: A List of Common Workplace Risks

 Slips, trips, and falls are the most common causes of office injuries.
 The good news is, nearly all of them are preventable.

 One of the most common situations where injuries from falls occur is when an employee uses improper ways to reach for something in a high place.
-Workers often climb chairs and desks instead of using stepladders, which leads to frequent injuries.
+Office workers often climb chairs and desks instead of using stepladders, which leads to frequent injuries.

-Wiring that runs through the office is another example of hazard and risk in the workplace because workers often trip over them.
+Wiring that runs through the office is another example of unsafe conditions in the workplace because workers often trip over them.

 2. Ergonomic Injuries

 OSHA offers a tool that illustrates general ergonomic guidelines for creating a proper computer workstation.
-For more information on office ergonomics and to download a screening tool, click here.
+For more information, read this office ergonomics post and download a screening tool.

 3. Poor Lighting and Eye Strain